Hanel32/Fast.ai/README.md

 - Neural Net Universality Theorem:
   - http://neuralnetworksanddeeplearning.com/chap4.html
   - An easily digestible proof that neural networks have the ability to approximate any function.
+The article also goes pretty deep on a qualitative level into the "how" of approximating functions with neural networks, and has a couple genius widgets with visualizations of how data and weights move throughout a neural network.
+I thought this was an incredibly well put together piece.

 - Linear Algebra for CNN Cheatsheet:
   - https://towardsdatascience.com/linear-algebra-cheat-sheet-for-deep-learning-cd67aba4526c